Alzheimer's and Dementia Home Care Tips for SW Fort Worth/Burleson Families

 Bathroom: Install grab bars beside the toilet and inside the shower or tub.
 Use non-slip mats on all wet surfaces.
 Set the water heater to 120°F or below to prevent scalding.
 Consider a walk-in shower if transferring in and out of a tub becomes difficult.

 Throughout the home: Remove area rugs that can slip or cause tripping.
-Improve lighting, especially in hallways and near staircases.
-Use door alarms or door sensor alerts to notify caregivers if a person exits unsupervised.
-Secure medications in a locked cabinet and use a dispensing system to manage administration.
+Improve lighting in hallways and near staircases.
+Use door alarms to notify caregivers if the person exits unsupervised.
+Secure medications in a locked cabinet — consistent medication storage tips like these reduce accidental overdose and missed doses significantly.

-Outdoors: Fence and gate the yard if the person tends to wander.
+Outdoors: Fence and gate the yard to prevent wandering.
 Install motion-sensor lighting near entries and walkways.
 Ensure the person wears an identification bracelet with their name and a contact phone number at all times.

 Sundowning, Wandering, and Managing Late-Day Behavioral Changes